jamesgeorgedunn/Modest-Grid/README.md

 Modest Grid is a super lightweight grid system developed to create responsive prototypes.
 With the CSS weighing in at under 2kB, it truly is a super lightweight.

 What really sets Modest Grid apart are its naming conventions for the column classes it uses.
+As well as the ability to choose how many columns you would like to use for your projects.

 ###.dt-[1 to 12/16] Desktop (1024px and up).